BlockchainCommons/SmartCustodyBook/manuscript/01-scenario.md

 4. ⎕ Select both buttons on your Ledger to begin the check.
 Hit both buttons twice more.
 5. ⎕ Select 24 words with both buttons, then hit both buttons again.
 6. ⎕ Enter your 24 words, selecting letters one at a time.
    1. The Ledger will only list possible letters.
    2. The Ledger will provide you with complete word possibilities after you enter two to four letters from each word.
    3. When offered word options, hit the right arrow until you get to the correct word.
    4. Select the right word with both buttons, then hit both buttons again to go on to the next word.
 7. ⎕ If you see "Recovery Phrase Matches", you have verified your phrase!
    1. If you didn't, check for simple mistakes.
 If you see them, repeat step D.
    2. Otherwise, restart from step C-3.

 #### **E. Create Test Transaction** [^13]
 1. ⎕ Generate a test receive address
    1. **LL:** Select the "Receive" Menu item on Ledger Live
    2. If necessary navigate to the Bitcoin app on your Ledger and open it
    3. **LL:** Click "Confirm" and you'll see a receipt address on your computer screen with a QR code.
-    4. You will also see the address on your Ledger; carefully compare all the digits and if it is the same, hit the right button to confirm
+   4. You will also see the address on your Ledger; carefully compare all the digits and if it is the same, hit the right button to confirm.
-    5. Write down, copy, or scan the Bitcoin address
+   5. Write down, copy, or scan the Bitcoin address.
    6. If you write it by hand, double check the address: read it aloud as you look at both the original and your copy.
 2. ⎕ Send yourself a small Bitcoin transaction to that address.
 Wait for confirmation.
    1. If you instead request a transaction from someone, best practice is to send them the address via two secure communications methods that are out of band with each other (or else: show them a QR code in person).
    2. After sufficient time has elapsed, you should see the transaction in your Bitcoin account on Ledger Live
 3. ⎕ OPTIONAL: Use the "Send" menu item in Ledger Live to send some (but not all) of your test funds back to a different Bitcoin wallet.
 This confirms that your wallet can not only receive bitcoins, but spend them too[^14].
 Again, wait for confirmation.
 4. ⎕ Export account info from Ledger Wallet Bitcoin
    1. Select your account (e.g. "Investment Cold Storage")
    2. Click "Edit Account" (the wrench) on the right
    3. Click "Advanced Logs"
    4. Write, copy, or print the xpub and the address path, along with the account name
    5. ⎕ OPTIONAL: Write the name of the account, the xpub, and the root path on your waterproof sheet
    6. Repeat for additional accounts.
 5. ⎕ Once you've confirmed receipt of your transaction, and possibly spent part of it, disconnect the Ledger

 #### **F. Setup Fireproof Key Recovery Phrase** [^15]